Donald Trump Has Officially Been Impeached — Again

 On Wednesday, President Donald Trump became the first U.S. president to be impeached twice.
-In a historic vote, at least 232 Representatives voted in favour of impeachment, including 10 Republicans, making it the most bipartisan impeachment vote in US history.
-In all, 197 members of Congress — all Republicans — voted against impeachment, and 5 people abstained from voting.
+In a historic vote, at least 232 Representatives voted in favor of impeachment, including 10 Republicans, making it the most bipartisan impeachment vote in U.S. history.
+In all, 197 members of Congress— all Republicans — voted against impeachment, and 5 people abstained from voting.

 The current charge for the impeachment resolution against Trump is singular: "incitement of insurrection."
 This vote comes just one week after Trump galvanized his supporters who violently attacked the Capitol in an attempted coup.
 Following the attack, Trump did not denounce the attackers and instead said that he "loves" them.